DangD96/SeleniumE2E/README.md

       * DJD Firefox Run

-# Considered but not done
+# Considered but Not Done

 ## IRetryAnalyzer
 This framework does not use TestNG's `IRetryAnalyzer` interface for re-running flaky tests.